Governance of climate-related risks and opportunities

 Processes by which management is informed about climate-related issues

 Several processes are employed across the organisation to ensure that management teams can effectively monitor and manage climate-related matters.
 The management teams are helped by a combination of carbon-management-related standards and frameworks, forums at various levels of the organisation, and capability development programmes.
-These include our carbon management framework, carbon pricing, and the Greenhouse Gas (GHG) and Energy Management Manual, which forms part of our Health, Safety, Security, Environment and Social Performance (HSSE & SP) Control Framework.
+These include our carbon management framework, carbon pricing, and the Greenhouse Gas (GHG) and Energy Management process, which forms part of our Health, Safety, Security, Environment and Social Performance (HSSE & SP) Control Framework.

 Carbon management framework